Home / Niacinamide / Niacinamide versus Vitamin C

 You can use both Vitamin C and Niacinamide serums.
 They are both quite helpful for the skin.
 But if you are on a tight budget, here are some options:

 Many moisturisers on the market contain niacinamide.
 We all use moisturizers every day.
-Buy a moisturiser with niacinamide and a vitamin C serum.
+Buy a moisturiser with niacinamide and a separate vitamin C serum.

 If you have used niacinamide and find it irritates your skin, buy vitamin C.